Visual Basic Memory Game

 This project teaches important programming concepts including:

-The game interface consists of a grid of tiles that hide images.
-Players click tiles to reveal the images underneath and try to find matching pairs.
+The game interface consists of a grid of tiles that hide images or symbols.
+Players click tiles to reveal what is underneath and try to find all matching pairs.

 Watch how the memory game works in this video demonstration:

-When a PictureBox is clicked, it becomes invisible, revealing the underlying image.
-The program then checks if the revealed image matches any other currently visible image.
+When a PictureBox is clicked, it becomes invisible and reveals the underlying image.
+The program then checks whether the two revealed images match.

 ' Check whether the revealed pictures match